A cohort is a group of people gathered together for a purpose.

 In the School of Public Health our full-time, on-campus programs including the MPH, MS in Public Health and MHA programs admit students in cohorts.
 Student cohorts begin each program at the same time, complete a sequence of prescribed courses, and graduate at the same time.
 Our cohort programs place importance on student-student and student-faculty relationships.
 We seek to promote an academic community that engages students both in and outside the classroom, cultivating a strong team-based learning experience.

-Our cohort programs encourage students to complete program requirements in a timely fashion.
+Our cohort programs students complete the program requirements in a timely fashion.
 The benefits include:

 Student-centered: our cohort programs seek to create a shared, personal learning experience.